 (Photo: courtesy of the Macleay Museum, University of Sydney)

 The Caterpillar presents a puzzle : deciding which end is the head.

-The rest of the Caterpillar is green or yellow, often with yellow diagonal stripes, sometimes with purplish lateral markings, and is covered in soft short pale spines.
+The rest of the caterpillar is green or yellow, often with yellow diagonal stripes, sometimes with purplish lateral markings, and is covered in soft short pale spines.
 It feeds on various PROTEACEAE such as :

-It grows to a length of about 10 cms.
+The caterpillar grows to a length of about 10 cms.

 The adult moth is yellow and brown with broad wavy markings, and is large, with a wingspan of about 13 cms.

 Further reading :